AidaSira/MachineLearning/MLProjectKnitr.md

 ```

-As we can see the ex[ected sample error rate is 0.01%
+As we can see the expected sample error rate is 0.01%

 # Model testing #